colonket/colonket.github.io/lab3.md

 Then, developers could connect to <https://example.web.app:8000> and be directed to "Web App 1", the development app.

 Meanwhile, users who connect to <http://example.web.app> would be redirected to <https://example.web.app> to upgrade the security of their connection.
-( Please mind that the example configuration would not do this the proper way, which would be by return code 301 to the web browser.)
+( Please mind that the example configuration would fail and needs to return code 301 to the web browser.)